-In cases of alleged arbitrary, capricious, or discriminatory grading, this appeal process will be followed:
+1. In cases of alleged arbitrary, capricious, or discriminatory grading, this appeal process will be followed:

-- 1. The student requests a meeting with the instructor to review the basis for the final grade in the course. - 2.
-If, after this meeting, the student is not satisfied that the grade was fairly determined, the student may appeal to the instructor's supervisor (School Director or Department Chair).
-The supervisor will seek to mediate the issue between the student and the instructor.
-The supervisor will then make a determination based on the information provided by the student and the instructor and share their decision in writing with both.
-If the instructor is the supervisor of the program, the appeal will go directly to the Dean of the Faculty or designee.
+- 2. The student requests a meeting with the instructor to review the basis for the final grade in the course. - 3.
+If, after this meeting, the student is not satisfied that the grade was fairly determined, the student may appeal to the instructor's Academic Unit Leader.
+(If the instructor who issued the grade in question is the academic unit leader, the appeal will go directly to the Office of Academic Affairs).
+The academic unit leader will seek to mediate the issue between the student and the instructor.
+The academic unit leader will then make a determination based on the information provided by the student and the instructor and share their decision in writing with both.
+If the student remains dissatisfied with the academic unit leader's decision, the student may appeal to the Office of Academic Affairs.